ElenaByc/books-app/README.md

 ## <a name="install"></a>Installation

-To run Pick Me a Book App:
+To run the Pick Me a Book App:

-1. Install PostgreSQL, Python 3.9 and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)
+1. Install PostgreSQL, Python 3.9, and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)

 2. Clone or fork this repo: